Great Smoky Mountains National Park

 Difficulty: easy to moderate

 The second time we visited (10/27/24), we set out to hike Buckeye Trail to Spruce Flats Falls.
 The fall foliage was near peak, the trail was not crowded at all, and it was STUNNING.
 This was one of my favorite waterfall trails I've done, and I found out about it from a super nice barista at Sunago Coffee in Knoxville who'd overheard me mention that I'd just moved to the area and loved hiking.
 He gave me a few other trail recommendations that I am hoping to check out in the future.
-The falls are around 30-feet tall, so I was thinking they might be more on the unimpressive side because I've seen some much larger waterfalls this year.
+The falls are around 30-feet tall, so I was thinking they might be more on the unimpressive side because I've seen some much larger waterfalls in the last year.
 I was so wrong - I was blown away, and I would definitely hike this trail again.

 The trail to the falls is not on the official park map, so I would classify this as a hidden gem!
 From the Townsend Entrance Road, take Laurel Creek Road towards Cades Cove, and turn onto Tremont Road.
 From there, you'll take a left on GRSM Institute Bridge/Tremont Environmental Education Center Rd.
 Park at Tremont Visitor Center to access the trailhead.
 When you're ready to start your hike, you'll look for a wooden sign that says Lumber Ridge Trail.
 Below it, a paper sign was attached marked with an arrow guiding you to Spruce Flats Falls.
 There were a few other paper signs marked with directions to Spruce Flats Falls along the trail, so we didn't have any trouble finding our way.